Varbin/Tyche/README.rst

 |    Arithmetic mean value of data bytes is 127.4906 (127.5 = random).
 |    Monte Carlo value for Pi is 3.142936663 (error 0.04 percent).
 |    Serial correlation coefficient is -0.000507 (totally uncorrelated = 0.0).

+It passes even the DIEHARD test suite, the log is just too big to add here.

 ------------
 Installation